things i've done.

 The biggest contribution I made to QBDS, bar none, is dark mode in QuickBooks Online.
 I prototyped this back in Spring of 2019 and was chiefly responsible for its design and implementation.

-My work on dark mode inspired development of more flexible color palettes in IDS.
+My work on dark mode directly informed development of more flexible color palettes in IDS.
 These updates made the palettes adapt better to dark mode and offer options for higher contrast.

 color-info is a reusable set of inner-source packages I wrote at Intuit which helps developers better understand and work with color.
 I created these to make my accessibility and design systems projects easier.

 blend: Composites an array of transparent or opaque colors together to calculate a final color.
 The result matches what you'd get out of design tools like Photoshop, Sketch, or Figma.

 contrast-ratio: Calculates the WCAG 2.1 contrast ratio of two colors.

 convert-color: Converts colors between formats (like hex to HSL, or CSS colors to RGB, for example).

 delta-e: Calculates the ΔE value of two colors.
 Can also find the closest on-palette swatch for an arbitrary color.